-Price and volume have always been of interest to traders, but that basic data conceals much more information than it reveals.
-The Volume Ratio is one such piece of the bigger market puzzle.
+Price and volume are the basic building blocks of market data, but they conceal much more than they reveal.
+The Volume Ratio is one such hidden gem in the larger market puzzle.

 We compute the volume ratio by dividing the day's volume by the average volume of the last 15 trading days.
-BSE and NSE volumes (number of shares traded) are added together for the purpose of these calculations.
-The stocks with the highest volume ratios are shown in the reports.
-The 240 most heavily traded stocks over the last 15 sessions are used for the analysis.
+We combine BSE and NSE volumes (number of shares traded) for these calculations.
+The stocks with the highest volume ratios are highlighted in our reports.
+We focus on the 240 most heavily traded stocks over the last 15 sessions for our analysis.